You are here

 Check this page, or the News and Announcements box on the homepage, for the latest official news and announcements released by the court.
 You can also access archived news and announcements from this page.

-Indianapolis, Indiana – September 18, 2024: The U.S. District Court for the Southern District of Indiana has received reports of scammers posing as local law enforcement officials and calling individuals – often professionals such as attorneys and health care providers – to accuse them of allegedly failing to appear as an expert witness at a court hearing or trial.
+Indianapolis, Indiana – January 22, 2025: The U.S. District Court for the Southern District of Indiana continues to receive reports of scammers posing as local law enforcement officials and calling individuals – often professionals such as attorneys and health care providers – to accuse them of allegedly failing to appear as an expert witness at a court hearing or trial.

 Recipients of such calls are told they have been found in contempt of court and, if they fail to pay a fine, will be arrested.
 Using threats and scare tactics, the scammers then entice their victim to pay this "fine" with cash cards or other electronic payment.
 Making this scam even more nefarious, the scammers spoof government phone numbers and provide their victim with the names of real law enforcement officers, real court officials, and real judges.
 Even if the names are real, the "fine" is fake.